 1. Invite the friends!

-Most children will have at least one pedagogical day or early-dismissal day in September, so round up a crew from the neighbourhood and go out for a bike ride on your local pathway or visit a playground or two (you could even add a stop for slurpees or ice-cream).
+Most children will have at least one pedagogical day or early-dismissal day in September or October, so round up a crew from the neighbourhood and go out for a bike ride on your local pathway or visit a playground or two (you could even add a stop for slurpees or ice-cream).

 2. Pick a fun destination with a reward